WICG/view-transitions/explainer.md

 - Open question: What's the deadline for calling `performTransition`?

-Again, this is a half-baked sketch.
-This example assumes that elements in the shadow root are given a part attribute, but there's likely some better way to address the elements.

-If the 'stage' of the transition is exposed as a shadow root, the developer can interact with the elements in a regular way.
+If the 'stage' of the transition is exposed as a shadow root like this, the developer can interact with the elements in a regular way.
 The developer could even create elements specifically for the transition.

+- Open question: Is the freedom above a feature or a bug?

 ## Signaling the end of a page transition

 At the start of the transition, the browser could gather all the `Animation`s active on the stage, and assume the animation is complete once all animations finish.

-In addition, the JS API could include a way to provide a promise which keeps the transition active, allowing for animations driven some other way, such as `requestAnimationFrame`.
+In addition, the JS API could include a way to override this by letting the developer provide a promise which keeps the transition active, allowing for animations driven some other way, such as `requestAnimationFrame`.

+This is discussed in [#64](https://github.com/WICG/shared-element-transitions/issues/64).

 ## Example